Sparronator9999/YAMDCC/README.md

 - **Charging threshold:** This program can limit how much your laptop's battery charges to, which can help reduce battery degradation, especially if you leave your laptop plugged in all the time.
-- **Lightweight:** YAMDCC takes up less than two megabytes of disk space when installed, and is designed to be light on your laptop's CPU.
+- **Lightweight:** YAMDCC takes up less than ten megabytes of disk space when installed, and is designed to be light on your laptop's CPU.
 - **Configurable:** Almost all settings (including those not accessible through the config editor) can be changed with the power of XML.